NextCenturyCorporation/itm-evaluation-client/README.md

   --adm_name ADM_NAME   Specify the ADM name
   --session [session_type [scenario_count ...]]
                         Specify session type and scenario count.
 Session type can be test, adept, or soartech.
 If you want to run through all available scenarios without repeating do not use the scenario_count argument
   --eval                Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
-Implies --db.
-  --kdma_training [KDMA_TRAINING]
-                        Put the server in training mode in which it shows the kdma association for each action choice.
-True or False.
+  --kdma_training       Put the server in training mode in which it shows the kdma association for each action choice.
+                        Not supported in eval sessions.
 ```
-## Hitting a remote TA3 Server
- In order to hit a non-locally running server (localhost) set the below environment variables:
- - TA3_PORT(Default: 8080)
- - TA3_HOSTNAME (Default: 127.0.0.1)

 ### Running the Human input simulator